Common Code Violations

 Maintaining Abandoned, Wrecked or Inoperative Vehicles on Your Property

 An abandoned vehicle is any motor vehicle left unattended on any public or private property.
 A reasonable conclusion that any motor vehicle is abandoned includes, but not limited to, consideration of the amount of time the motor vehicle has been resting in the same place, the state of the motor vehicle condition; the state of the motor vehicle registration and licensing.

-It is unlawful and is a public nuisance for any owner or tenant to cause or permit any motor vehicle abandoned to remain on any property or premises within the city for a period in excess of seven days, unless placed in an enclosed garage, concealed behind an opaque screening fence.
+It is unlawful and is a public nuisance for any owner or tenant to cause or permit any motor vehicle abandoned to remain on any property or premises within the City for a period in excess of seven days, unless placed in an enclosed garage or concealed behind an opaque screening fence.